 Cite: Jirasek et al., “CHAOS — A Consistent Large-scale Database for Sigma-Profiles and Other Molecular Descriptors,” arXiv:2511.19002; Zenodo doi:10.5281/zenodo.17691924.
 Licensed under CC-BY-4.0 (creativecommons.org/licenses/by/4.0/).
 Modified by Rareytec: indexed and reformatted into the component registry, with σ-profiles and cavity segments extracted for property prediction and 3-D visualisation. link

-Experimental thermophysical data (VLE, density, viscosity, activity coefficients, excess properties, …) shown alongside predictions and used for validation.
+Experimental thermophysical data (VLE, LLE, SLE, excess enthalpy, activity coefficients, density, viscosity, …) shown alongside predictions and used for validation.
 Bundled (preinstalled) with the platform; every data set keeps its original literature citation and DOI.
+The bundled copy is the complete free public release (v2020-09-30), covering the 2003–2019 calendar years — the last freely distributed ThermoML bulk archive.
+Later data is available only under your own license (see “Importing your own licensed data” below).

 Cite: Data from the NIST/TRC ThermoML Archive (doi:10.18434/mds2-2422), a work of the U.S. Government not subject to copyright in the United States and distributed by NIST for reuse.
 Archive/format: Chirico, Frenkel, Diky et al., “ThermoML: An XML-Based Approach for Storage and Exchange of Experimental and Critically Evaluated Thermophysical and Thermochemical Property Data,” J. Chem.
 Eng.
 Data.
 The underlying measurements are credited to their respective authors through the per-data-set citation shown with each set. link